doctrine/DoctrineMongoDBBundle/Resources/doc/index.rst

   to and from MongoDB;

 * **line 13** The ``persist()`` method tells Doctrine to "manage" the ``$product`` object.
-This does not actually cause a query to be made to MongoDB (yet).
+This does not actually cause a query to be made to MongoDB (yet);

 * **line 14** When the ``flush()`` method is called, Doctrine looks through all of the objects that it's managing to see if they need to be persisted